-FSANZ recommends the approval of TOPs in low-fat milk subject to specified conditions of use for the following reasons:
+FSANZ agrees to approve the use of TOPs in low-fat milk subject to specified conditions of use, for the following reasons:

-- there are no anticipated public health and safety concerns associated with the use of TOPs in low-fat milk when used in conjunction with the recommended risk management measures; - there is evidence that TOPs when incorporated into low-fat milk products can, following consumption, reduce cholesterol absorption in humans;

-- the nutrition assessment indicates that TOPs have no significant adverse nutritional effects at the proposed levels of use.
-The reductions in the absorption of fat-soluble nutrients (carotenoids and some fat-soluble vitamins) are within the normal variation due to a range of physiological and environmental factors; - conditions of use, including an additional labelling statement, are proposed as part of a comprehensive risk management strategy to ensure appropriate use of TOP-enriched low-fat milk by the target consumers, and to discourage use by non-target consumers; - the proposed changes to the Code are consistent with the section 10 objectives of the FSANZ Act; and - the Regulatory Impact Statement indicates that, for the preferred option, namely, to approve the use of TOPs as a novel food ingredient in low-fat milks; the benefits of the proposed amendment outweigh the costs.
+- there are no anticipated public health and safety concerns associated with the use of TOPs in low-fat milk when used in conjunction with the risk management measures proposed; - there is evidence that TOPs when incorporated into low-fat milk can, following consumption, reduce cholesterol absorption in humans; - the nutrition assessment indicates that TOPs have no significant adverse nutritional effects at the proposed levels of use; - conditions of use, including an additional labelling statement, are proposed as part of a comprehensive risk management strategy to ensure appropriate use of TOP-enriched low-fat milk by the target consumers, and to discourage use by non-target consumers; - the proposed changes to the Code are consistent with the section 10 objectives of the FSANZ Act; and - the Regulatory Impact Statement indicates that, for the preferred option, namely, to approve the use of TOPs as a novel food ingredient in low-fat milks; the benefits of the proposed amendment outweigh the costs.

-The proposed drafting to the Australia New Zealand Food Standards Code is shown in Attachment 1.
+The proposed drafting to the Code is shown in Attachment 1.